 According to Yahoo Finance, a 3.7% decline has been recorded in the U.S. Dollar Index (DXY) over the past month, which tracks changes in the dollar’s value against a group of other major currencies.
 During the same period, the price of gold has increased by 3%, reaching approximately $3,200 per ounce.

-With Trump’s trade war posing risks to the prevailing economic structure and potentially pushing the U.S. economy toward a recession, Bitcoin is being increasingly regarded as a safe-haven asset similar to gold, according to Matt Mena, a crypto research strategist at asset management firm 21Shares, who recently shared this perspective.
+As Trump’s trade war threatens the current economic structure and risks pushing the U.S. economy toward a recession, more investors are viewing Bitcoin as a safe-haven asset similar to gold, according to Matt Mena, a crypto research strategist at asset management firm 21Shares, who recently shared this perspective.

-This week’s PCE data, which reflected easing inflation in March, along with a contraction in Gross Domestic Product, were cited by him as indicators reinforcing that shift in market sentiment.
+He cited this week’s PCE data, which showed easing inflation in March, along with a contraction in Gross Domestic Product, as indicators reinforcing the shift in market sentiment.

-He stated that “fears of stagflation and a possible recession were reignited by the PCE and GDP data.”
-In response, a reallocation into Bitcoin has been undertaken by investors, who are treating it as a flight-to-safety asset amid economic uncertainty—particularly due to its non-sovereign status and limited supply.
+He stated that “the PCE and GDP data reignited fears of stagflation and a possible recession.”
+In response, investors have reallocated into Bitcoin, treating it as a flight-to-safety asset amid economic uncertainty—particularly because of its non-sovereign status and limited supply.